StreetStrider/repl.js/README.md

 # repl.js
-> Node.js interactive REPL with promise support & CLI module requiring.
+> Node.js REPL with promise support & CLI module requiring.

 This module is a drop-in replacement for node std `repl`.
 Can be used as shell & via API.